permissionizer/request-token/README.md

   - repository: permissionizer/server
     permissions:
       contents: write
-    ref: refs/heads/main
+    ref: refs/heads/common
 ```

 the requesting repository can request a token with `contents: read` from any
-branch, but can only request a token with `contents: write` from the `main`
+branch, but can only request a token with `contents: write` from the `common`
 branch.

 ## Permissionizer